-$11 million awarded to two college students run over by a vehicle that suddenly accelerated, despite the driver's foot being on the brake, due to a product defect with the automobile.
-One woman sustained multiple fractures and required a below the knee amputation.
+$11 million awarded to two college students run over by a vehicle that suddenly accelerated, despite the driver’s foot being on the brake, due to a product defect with the automobile.
+One woman sustained multiple fractures and required a below-the-knee amputation.
 The other victim sustained brain damage and required long-term care.

 $9 million verdict awarded to a 21-year-old Pace University student who suffered a traumatic brain injury in a head-on automobile collision in Westchester County.
-The impact resulted in the air bags deploying and slamming the victim's right wrist into her forehead, fracturing the right scaphoid bone and bruising the forehead.
+The impact resulted in the air bags deploying and slamming the victim’s right wrist into her forehead, fracturing the right scaphoid bone and bruising the forehead.
 Her doctors testified that the impact led to an injury to the right front temporal lobe of the brain, a portion of the brain that when injured can create seizures and obsessive compulsive disorder (OCD).
-At trial it was established that the OCD was affecting so much of the victim's day-to-day existence that she was unable to work or fully function in the real world.
+At trial, it was established that the OCD was affecting so much of the victim’s day-to-day existence that she was unable to work or fully function in the real world.

-$5.35 million verdict awarded to a 44-year-old Staten Island mechanic who, following a rear-end collision, initially sustained torn ligaments in his left wrist, but following complaints of severe wrist pain more than a month later was diagnosed as suffering "reflex sympathetic dystrophy," also known as "chronic regional pain syndrome," a neurological condition that involves severe, chronological pain.
-This can result in a "burning" pain, as well as excessive sweating, the swelling of tissue, as well as sensitivity issues and more.
-The disorder rapidly progressed to an advanced stage, leaving the plaintiff's left arm swollen and disfigured and his left shoulder frozen.
+$5.35 million verdict awarded to a 44-year-old Staten Island mechanic who, following a rear-end collision, initially sustained torn ligaments in his left wrist, but following complaints of severe wrist pain more than a month later was diagnosed as suffering “reflex sympathetic dystrophy”, also known as “complex regional pain syndrome”, a neurological condition that involves severe, chronological pain.
+This can result in a “burning” pain, as well as excessive sweating, the swelling of tissue, as well as sensitivity issues and more.
+The disorder rapidly progressed to an advanced stage, leaving the plaintiff’s left arm swollen and disfigured and his left shoulder frozen.
 The RSD then jumped/spread to his lower left leg.
 Medical treatment, including injections, nerve blocks and a cervical spinal cord stimulator failed to reduce the pain and left the plaintiff wheelchair bound.

 $4.8 million obtained by a Manhattan resident dragged by an elderly driver who lost control of his car while exiting a garage.
 The victim sustained multiple leg and pelvic fractures, as well as abdominal injuries.
 Summary judgment was granted in plaintiff’s favor on the issue of liability.
 Using multiple experts, which included a neurologist, orthopedist, physiatrist, gastroenterologist, a vocational rehabilitation specialist, a life care planner and an economist, we established that our client’s injuries would require a lifetime of care.